-Looking at a map of the archipelagos concerned in the south of eastern Asia, the first impression is its immensity, from Malaysia to Indonesia and neighbouring islands.
+Looking at a map of the archipelagos concerned in the south of eastern Asia, the first impression is its immensity, from Malaysia to Indonesia and neighboring islands.

 A kind of huge trapezoidal form spanning thousands of kilometers, most of which is covered by water.
 A very minor share is devoted to a few ranges of islands, sometimes as big as Borneo (measuring 1.5 times the size of France) and sometimes appearing as near- invisible seeds on the waters.